VoxaAI/voxa/docs/alexa-apis.rst

     :param status: list status, defaults to active (only value accepted for now)
     :returns Object: A JSON object with the specific list info.

-  .. js:function:: getOrCreateList(name)
+  .. js:method:: getOrCreateList(name)

     Looks for a list by name and returns it, if it is not found, it creates a new list with that name and returns it.

     :param name: List name.
     :returns Object: A JSON object with the specific list info.

-  .. js:function:: createList(name, state = 'active')
+  .. js:method:: createList(name, state = 'active')

     Creates a new list with the name and state.